 This large tract Builder in Omaha, NE forgot to close up the 4″ hole in the flue pipe between where the furnace flues connect and the water heater connects.
 Carbon monoxide was spewing into the finished basement of this brand new home.
 Thank God I caught it before my clients moved in!

 …might not be so relaxing if the pump motor isn’t bonded!
+If you are sitting in this tub and the house is struck by lightning, chances are pretty good that you’ll die because that 1 simply wire isn’t connected.
 This was a high-end custom-built home.

 Ever take a knife to an umbrella while it’s raining?
 You’ll get the same impact as this new home’s roof.
 The Roofer didn’t have the nail gun set right and nailed the entire roof with nails poking up 1/4″.
 I counted over 70 nails poking all the way through the shingles already.
 The 3 adjacent homes had the same issues with their roofs in this tract built development!

 This large tract builder loves to severely restrict radon tests from Friday afternoons to Monday mornings.
 They usually only give you 1 weekend to perform the test.
 It happens to usually be the same day that they have the cleaning crew in to open all of the windows and doors just before the test starts on Friday afternoon and then on Monday by 8 a.m. they’ve got the doors back open for the carpet installers.
 EPA Protocol states a house has to have closed-house conditions 12 hours prior to setting the test and during the test.
 I showed up 45 minutes earlier than their approved 3 p.m. time slot to set this radon test to find the front door wide open.
 The Builder couldn’t understand why that wouldn’t be a legit test.
 He stated other home inspectors set the test this way all the time!
 I can’t speak for others, but I refused to set the test then and conducted a legit test the following weekend.